danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 ## Exercise in class

 1. Work with the Auto Chapter Generator program and try to generate texts based on different length and temperature values.
-2. The example also links to the Chapter 5, "Auto Generator," in terms of agency, unpredictability, and generativity, but how does this chapter change our understanding of these terms given what we know about machine learning?
+2. The example also links to the Chapter 5, "Auto-generator," in terms of agency, unpredictability, and generativity, but how does this chapter change our understanding of these terms given what we know about machine learning?
 What is learning in this context?
 What do machines teach us?
 And in the production of prediction, what does machine learning want?[^predict]
 </div>

 ## While()